kcvavra/GelFiltration/README.md

 * CytochromeCAlbumin_Full.TXT
 * Protein1_Full.TXT

-The data processing script will import the full data, delete duplicate Volume values, and export a cleaner set of data files that contain values only for Volume (independent) and UV (dependent).
+The data processing script, located at *data.R*, will import the full data, delete duplicate Volume values, and export a cleaner set of data files that contain values only for Volume (independent) and UV (dependent).

+## Clean data
+> The R script data.R was executed on 2015-Nov-18 using R version 3.2.2 on Linux (Ubuntu 14.04.3).
+> The following files were generated:
+> * AprotininAnhydrase_clean.csv
+> * BlueDextran_clean.csv
+> * CytochromeCAlbumin_clean.csv
+> * Protein1_clean.csv

+The files listed above contain two variables, "Volume" and "UV", which are used for the following calculations.
+There are unique values for "Volume" provided in each of the files.